alyssarose05/GroceryListManager/370Fall22Sec34Team6/GroupProject/Docs/UPDATED UserManual.md

 #### 3.2.2 Renaming Lists
 ![](Images/RenameList.png)

 To rename a list, press the "RENAME THE LIST" button and type in a new name for your list.
 Once you do so, the same list will have that new name.
-Ensure to rename, press "RENAME."
+To confirm, press "RENAME."
 Otherwise, press "CANCEL".

 #### 3.2.3 Deleting Lists
 ![](Images/DeleteList.png)